GarrettRector/JChat/README.md

+# Release Dates
+* Full Version was released on May 18th
+* Full GUI Support expected to be complete by June 28th

 # JChat
 A simple free messaging client
 Built on the Java language, it is easy to run and bypasses proxy's and web filters.
 It was mainly created as a communication protocol for me and friends at school where many platforms are blocked, but can be used by anyone